-Medical centers are experimenting with an ingenious method of testing the coronavirus which minimizes contact, maximizes efficiency and is based on an almost ubiquitous method of transport: test stations with drive-over windows.
-To use a foreign term, "drive-through".
-A bit like McDrive, so to speak, but for health purposes.
+Medical centers are experimenting with an ingenious method of testing the coronavirus that minimizes contact, maximizes efficiency and relies on a nearly ubiquitous transportation method: test stations with drive-through windows.
+To use a foreign term, “drive-through”.
+A bit like the McDrive, so to speak, but for health purposes.

 After all, driveway windows are already used to collect food, coffee, drugs, cash, and even groceries.